Applications of emulation and Bayesian methods in heavy-ion physics: Bayesian inference: general concepts

 Bayes factors have been studied in a few heavy-ion publications already~\cite{JETSCAPE:2020mzn,JETSCAPE:2020shq,Everett:2021ruv,Heffernan:2023utr}, to compare (i) different models of conversion of hydrodynamic's energy-momentum tensor to particles, (ii) whether certain parameters should be kept fixed for different center-of-mass energies, and (iii) whether measurements favour a temperature-dependent shear viscosity over entropy density ratio, among others.

 Other criteria can be used to perform model comparisons, and model selection is evidently an imperfect science.
-In Ref.~\cite{JETSCAPE:2020mzn,JETSCAPE:2020shq,Everett:2021ruv}, one model was found to be very strongly disfavoured by the Bayes factor compared to other models.
+In Refs.~\cite{JETSCAPE:2020mzn,JETSCAPE:2020shq,Everett:2021ruv}, one model was found to be very strongly disfavoured by the Bayes factor compared to other models.
 A detailed investigation suggested that this model's difficulty in describing the proton-to-pion ratio was the main reason for the model being disfavoured.
 This is a meaningful observation.
 On the other hand, the proton-to-pion ratio is an observable that likely has non-trivial modelling uncertainties, in the sense that it would not be surprising if this observable were sensitive to features of the model that have not been thoroughly explored yet.
 In this sense, model selection must always be interpreted with the proper physics perspective.

 Nevertheless, quantitative comparisons between models are important.
-The number of parameters in models of heavy-ion collisions can vary by a factor of two.
+The number of parameters in models of heavy-ion collisions can vary significantly.
 Comparing one model's ability to fit data with another cannot make sense without a degree of quantification of the model's predictivity, which is related to its number of parameters.

 Moreover, there must be an attempt to quantify the benefit of different parameters.
 Adding a parameter inevitably leads to a better agreement with data, but this better agreement cannot per se be interpreted as support for adding the parameter.
 Model selection can help determine if the improvement in describing data brought by a new parameter is sufficient to justify its weakening of the model's predictivity.
 Refs~\cite{Heffernan:2023gye,Heffernan:2023utr} provide a recent example, finding that Bayes factors did not favour a temperature-dependent specific shear viscosity over a constant one, because the slight improvement in agreement with the data did not warrant the addition of three extra model parameters (the temperature-dependent viscosity has four parameters, and the constant viscosity has a single one).